Top Health Insider

 OB/GYN, Women's Health Researcher

 Nuora showed up in my feed about six months ago.
 The ads were everywhere.
 Pastel packaging, promises about vaginal health, and a price point that made me pause.
+Under the ads, I kept seeing the same search intent: women looking for Nuora reviews, ingredients, complaints, and a straight answer on whether it actually works.

 47 readers emailed asking the same questions in three weeks: is this legitimate?
 Are the ingredients real?
 Can you actually cancel?
 I ordered a 90-day supply at full retail price to find out.